petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel/using-a-frontend-data-set-cell-renderer-client-extension.md

 - Liferay SaaS
 uuid: 70f9b20d-c553-49eb-9b6a-7014b6f55501
 ---
-# Using an FDS Cell Renderer Client Extension
+# Using a Frontend Data Set Cell Renderer Client Extension

 {bdg-secondary}`Liferay 7.4+`

-Frontend Data Set (FDS) cell renderer client extensions allow you to customize the display for your [data set views](../data-sets/data-set-views.md).
+Frontend data set (FDS) cell renderer client extensions allow you to customize the display for your [data set views](../data-sets/data-set-views.md).
 Use this type to process information in your data sets with a separately deployed function for the display.
 Start with a client extension from the [sample workspace](https://github.com/liferay/liferay-portal/tree/master/workspaces/liferay-sample-workspace).

 ## Prerequisites